 Diversity is the hallmark of Southtown, with African-Americans, Caucasians, and numerous Latino groups - Mexican Americans, Cubans, El Salvadorans, Dominicans, and Guatemalans - living and working side by side.
-Distinct residential and business districts - Alger Heights, Baxter, Garfield Park, Grandville Avenue, Roosevelt Park and more - are linked by a deep commitment to family and a strong entrepreneurial spirit.
+The neighborhood encompasses several distinct residential and business districts, each with its own unique culture but linked by a deep commitment to family and a strong entrepreneurial spirit.

 Play a round of disc golf at Garfield Park, which also features a ball diamond, basketball court, three tennis courts and a KaBOOM! playground.

 Bike or hike the 2.7-mile Plaster Creek Trail, a paved, tree-lined route that meanders along a tributary of the Grand River through several Southtown neighborhoods.